 The UEI is not necessarily needed for the application process, but it will be required for the SAA to distribute the final award to your organization.

-7. Submit Your Application to your state SAA, not to FEMA
+7. Submit Your Application

-To your state SAA, notto FEMA
+To your state SAA, not to FEMA

 Key Points to Improve Success